nashville-software-school/bangazon-corp/post-orientation-exercises/postgres/05-sequelize-seeding.md

 Just like migrations, creating seed files with Sequleize requires the CLI tool.
 And, similar to migrations, you can create a seed file by running `sequelize seed:create --name my-seed-file`

-Knex will create a seed file with a timestamp and a `.js` extension.
+Sequelize will create a seed file with a timestamp and a `.js` extension.
 Open it up and it looks like this:
 ```js
 'use strict';